guywiddasnipah/Aim-Trainer-Mod/README.md

 - All the guns used in the mod are free (CC-BY) models taken from [Tastytony](https://sketchfab.com/TastyTony)'s Sketchfab collection.
 - The placement and look for all weapon models was inspired by Counter Strike 1.6.
 - All sound effects are free (CC0) files taken from [ZapSplat](https://www.zapsplat.com/).
 All weapon sounds are base Counter Strike weapon sounds.
+- All map asset textures are modifications of free (CC0) textures sourced from [Kenney.nl](https://www.kenney.nl/).
 - The following tools and languages were used to develop this mod: <p align="center">
   <img alt="HTML" src="https://img.shields.io/badge/HTML-5E5E5E?style=for-the-badge&logo=html5">
   <img alt="CSS" src="https://img.shields.io/badge/CSS-1572B6?style=for-the-badge&logo=css3">